A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Results

-We also analyze the temperature dependence of the integrated area of some characteristic Raman signals in the fingerprint region 1000-1800 $\mathrm{cm^{-1}}$ assigned to Fib (Fig. \ref{fgr:areas} c-e).
-In particular, the unfolding and aggregation of proteins should alter the local packing of side chains and the solvent exposure of the residues, affecting the surrounding environment of Trp amino acids and the resonance Raman cross-section of the associated bands \cite{chi1998uv,takeuchi2011uv,ahmed2005uv}.
-Therefore, by comparing their relative intensity for Fib in the absence and presence of NPs, we can qualitatively assess the effect of NPs on the $T$-dependence of the bands (Fig. \ref{fgr:areas} c-e).
+We also examine how the integrated area of certain characteristic Raman signals in the fingerprint region 1000-1800$\mathrm{cm^{-1}}$, assigned to Fib (Fig. \ref{fgr:areas} c-e), depends on the temperature.
+Specifically, the unfolding and aggregation of proteins are expected to alter the local packing of side chains and the solvent exposure of residues, thereby influencing the environment around Trp amino acids and the resonance Raman cross-section of the related bands \cite{chi1998uv, takeuchi2011uv, ahmed2005uv}.
+Therefore, by comparing their relative intensity for Fib with and without NPs, we can qualitatively evaluate the effect of NPs on the $T$-dependence of the bands (Fig. \ref{fgr:areas} c-e).

-Interestingly, for bulk Fib, we observe a rise in the spectral contribution between 1660-1670 $\mathrm{cm^{-1}}$ starting from about 55$^\circ$C (Fig. \ref{fgr:areas} c) and a decrease in the intensity of the Trp W3 band (Fig. \ref{fgr:areas} d) at about 52$^\circ$C, while unclear features are evident for other peak areas.
-The two changes could represent two different events, such as unfolding and aggregation, or a single event in which both unfolding and aggregation occur at the same temperature, as debated in the literature.
-The experimental indeterminacy does not allow us to clearly contribute to the debate, although there are theoretical reasons to support the first interpretation \cite{Bianco:2020aa}.
+Interestingly, for bulk Fib, we observe an increase in the spectral contribution between 1660-1670 $\mathrm{cm^{-1}}$ starting at about 55$^\circ$C (Fig. \ref{fgr:areas} c) and a decrease in the intensity of the Trp W3 band (Fig. \ref{fgr:areas} d) around 52$^\circ$C, while other peak areas show unclear features.
+These two changes could indicate two different events, such as unfolding and aggregation, or a single event where both occur at the same temperature, as debated in the literature.
+The experimental uncertainty prevents us from definitively resolving this debate, although there are theoretical reasons to support the first interpretation \cite{Bianco:2020aa}.

-When the solution includes the NPs, none of the band intensities exhibit a consistent tendency, hindering any clear interpretation (Fig. \ref{fgr:areas} b-e).
-Overall, these spectral data reveal the difficulty of interpreting the experimental data and the necessity for a systematic method for their analysis.
+When the solution includes the NPs, none of the band intensities show a consistent trend, making clear interpretation difficult (Fig. \ref{fgr:areas} b-e).
+Overall, these spectral data highlight the challenge of interpreting the experimental results and emphasize the need for a systematic method for their analysis.